 One of the main reasons people choose CBG over CBD is because they say it has more of a relaxing effect compared to traditional CBD flowers, which they find too stimulating.
 As far as the different unique benefits between the two different compounds, we recommend checking out the complete breakdown on Shape.com.

-On a personal note, the main difference I felt when smoking CBG vs traditional CBD is the smoothness of the hit, as it was easier to smoke and I was instantly sent to a new level of euphoric relaxation.
+On a personal note, the main difference I felt when consuming CBG vs traditional CBD is the smoothness of the hit, as I was instantly sent to a new level of euphoric relaxation.
 I encourage you to try our newest (and only) strand of CBG, Dreamscape before you go to bed to promote relaxation and sweet dreams.
 Please don’t be afraid to let us know what you think!

 Want to continue your CBG research?
 Check out the following helpful articles that not only have more interesting information about CBG but were in fact used to put together this blog post.